-How The Multivac evaluates frontier AI models through blind, rigorous, daily testing — and why we evolved from single questions to peer matrix evaluation.
+How The Multivac evaluates frontier AI models through blind, rigorous, daily testing — using category-specific model pools and peer matrix evaluation.

 In Isaac Asimov's 1956 short story "The Last Question," Multivac is a supercomputer that humanity consults across millions of years, asking increasingly profound questions about the universe.